AlxndrHQ/CSC151Labs/README.md

 - [Completed] 1.
 You will ask a user to type in names, "DONE" (ignore case) to stop the input
 - [Completed] 2.
 As the user enter names and those will to be added to a stack and a queue, except "DONE"
-- [TODO] 3.
+- [Completed] 3.
 Then as you removing an element out one from stack and one from queue, you will compare if the value is the same (ignore case).
   - ==>> If NOT, then that sequential of names are not palindrome
   - ==>> once you remove all items from stack and queue, they the same, then sequential is a palindrome.
 - [Completed] 4. allow the user to repeat the process, and they can enter Yes, No, Y or N only (other input, as to reenter, and ignore case)